pickles976/pickles976.github.io/_posts/2022-11-07-Hosting-A-Static-Website.md

 [**https://foxholemap3d.app/**](https://foxholemap3d.app/)

-Hosting a static website is something that I do frequently enough to need to know how to do it, but infrequently enough that I don't remember all the steps every time.
+Hosting a static website with https is something that I do frequently enough to need to know how to do it, but infrequently enough that I don't remember all the steps every time.
 So I'm deciding to make a post to help myself and others.

+The .app domain only works with https, which means that we'll need to do a few extra steps to let users access our website.

 This tutorial assumes that you know a little bit about the AWS console and are using Google domains as your domain name registrar.

 So without further ado, let's get started!

 ## Create your bucket